socphoenix/lemmy_nhl_bot/README.md

 >FreeBSD: python3.9 config.py

 ### Run the bot:
-There are 4 scripts here. draft_bot, standings_bot, stat_bot, and bot.py. stat is for team stats, standings are current standings around the nhl, a bot.py is for live score updates.
+There are 2 scripts here. draft_bot, lemmy_nhl_bot.py. draft_bot currently needs to be run manually each day of the draft. lemm_nhl_bot.py is meant to act as a daemon and be run continuously.
+It will pull from config.py for information needed during the season.

-> Linux: python3 bot.py
+> Linux: python3 lemmy_nhl_bot.py

-> FreeBSD: python3.9 bot.py
+> FreeBSD: python3.9 lemm_nhl_bot.py

 ### Current Testing:
 daemon.py is currently in testing for running as a service.
-There is literally no guarantee it will work, will have more information in a few days on this once testing is done.
+There is no guarantee it will work, will have more information in a few days on this once testing is done.

 To see what the bot can currently do, look here: https://enterprise.lemmy.ml/post/416989